Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 Github Repo: [Advize_ValheimMods](https://github.com/AdvizeGH/Advize_ValheimMods)

 ## Changelog
+### 1.8.6
+- Berry bushes, mushrooms, and flowers can now individually have their recipes removed from the cultivator by setting their respective resourceCost to 0 in the configuration file.

+### 1.8.5
+- Added extra null reference error prevention.
+- Compiled against BepInEx 5.4.1601 and Valheim 0.205.5.

 ### 1.8.4
 - Fixed bug where some trees would only drop one or two items from their drop table, even when [Seeds] oneOfEach was set to true.